 - Place pads in your bra.
 Your nipples may leak milk when you are not breastfeeding.
 You can place pads inside of your bra to help prevent leaking onto your clothing.
 Ask your healthcare provider where to purchase bra pads.

-Breast care for non-nursing mothers:
+Breast care for non-breastfeeding mothers:

 Milk will fill your breasts even if you bottle feed your baby.
 Do the following to help stop your milk from filling your breasts and causing pain:

 - Wear a bra with support at all times.
 A sports bra or a tight-fitting bra will help stop your milk from coming in.

 - Apply ice on each breast for 15 to 20 minutes every hour or as directed.
 Use an ice pack, or put crushed ice in a plastic bag.
 Cover it with a towel before you apply it to your breast.
 Ice helps your milk ducts shrink.

 - Keep your breasts away from warm water.
 Warm water will make it easier for milk to fill your breasts.
 Stand with your breasts away from warm water in the shower.

 - Limit how much you touch your breasts.
 This will prevent them from filling with milk.